entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 The process of setting up SSH signing is similar to setting up SSH for Git and GitHub operations.
 Here's how you can enable SSH signing for your Git commits and tags:

-1. Enable SSH signing in your GitHub account: Log in to your GitHub account, go to Settings > SSH and GPG keys.
+1.  **Enable SSH signing in your GitHub account**: Log in to your GitHub account, go to Settings > SSH and GPG keys.
 Ensure that the public key you want to use for signing is added to your account.
 Then, click on the "Enable SSH signing" button next to the SSH key you want to use for signing.
-2. Configure Git to use SSH signing: On your local machine, run the following Git commands to configure your Git client to use SSH signing with your SSH key:
+2.  **Configure Git to use SSH signing**: On your local machine, run the following Git commands to configure your Git client to use SSH signing with your SSH key:

 ```bash
 git config --global user.signingkey key_id